Quantum Merlin-Arthur proof systems for synthesizing quantum states: Preliminaries

 \subsection{Tools from random walks on graphs}

 In this subsection, we recapitulate several useful lemmas concerning random walks on an undirected path graph $G=(V,E)$ and their associated spectral properties.
-These lemmas have been employed in~\cite{BC18} and~\cite[Section 6]{BCNY19}.
+These lemmas have been employed in weighted circuit-to-Hamiltonian constructions, such as~\cite{BC18} and~\cite[Section 6]{BCNY19}.
 A random walk on such a graph corresponds to a reversible Markov chain $(\Omega,P,\pi)$ on the state space $\Omega=V$ with a stationary distribution $\pi$ and a transition matrix $P$.
-For detailed definitions of these terminologies, we refer to~\cite{LP17}.
+For detailed definitions of these terminologies, we refer to~\cite[Chapter 1]{LP17}.